shaneosullivan/rachelandgarywedding/index.md

 The party will take place at [Robin Rise, Knocknahilan](https://goo.gl/maps/pEDN199CXB1QTMfu9), the ancestral home of the O'Sullivan clan.
 [<img src="{{ site.baseurl }}/assets/images/Map_RobinRise.png" />](https://goo.gl/maps/fT21DcQ49QYxPvdQ9)

+### Getting Away

+We have organised a taxi to do shuttle runs from the house to Kinsale and surrounding areas that should cover getting most of you home to your beds.
+This taxi will run from 1am to 4am and will be free for you.

 ### What's Happening The Day After?

 We'll probably go for a late lunch in Kinsale and you'll all be welcome to join us if you can.
 We will then resurrect the party at Robin Rise for Saturday evening and you're welcome to join us there from 6pm onwards.

 ### Watching the Ceremony

 For anyone who can't make it to the ceremony, we'll be streaming it live on the World Wide Web.
+If the Infant of Prague does not do his job and it rains on the day we will be limited to having only family at the ceremony as it would then be moved indoors.
+We will text all attendees as soon as we know if we have to move indoors.

 Further details will appear here closer to the time.

 ### Social Distancing